 - 1/4 cup honey, or sweetener of your choice

 - about 3 cups Greek yogurt Note: you can use any type of yogurt, but you may want to strain a looser yogurt first to thicken it up.)

 - assorted sliced or whole fruit for topping

-- Mix the oats, nuts and seeds, melted butter, honey and vanilla together in a bowl until everything is thoroughly coated.
+- First make the granola crust: mix the oats, nuts and seeds, melted butter, honey and vanilla together in a bowl until everything is thoroughly coated.

 - Bake for about 15 minutes, until lightly golden.
 Let cool.
 You can make the crust ahead if you want to and fill it the next morning just before serving.

 - Fill the tart with Greek yogurt, and smooth out evenly.

 - Serve immediately.
 The crust will start to soften after you add the yogurt and fruit, so don't wait to long to serve it.

 - You can make the crust the day before, but once you put the yogurt on top, it’s best to eat it sooner rather than later.
 The yogurt will eventually make the granola a little soggy if left to sit too long.